 Suffice to say despite my reservations of buying Belkin again, I looked around some of the big well-known review sites and they seemed to like the Belkin N+ with some of them having it as their wireless router of choice.
 Therefore I thought I’d give them another chance.

-In general operation it connected with my ADSL broadband internet service provider (ISP) with no issues whatsoever and maintained a stable connection – far better than the previous Belkin N1 which seemed to drop connection and require rebooting at least once a week, sometimes much more often.
+In general operation, it connected with my ADSL broadband internet service provider (ISP) with no issues whatsoever and maintained a stable connection – far better than the previous Belkin N1 which seemed to drop the connection and require rebooting at least once a week, sometimes much more often.
 Also, the display indicators on the front of the wireless router were more subtle and “grown-up”, more useful and even included a speedometer-like display to indicate when fast, sustained downloads were using the connection.

 In terms of the wireless range and strength of this Belkin N+ wireless router, it was fairly comparable with the Belkin N1, although if anything it was a little weaker on occasion or had more trouble going through the fairly thick stone walls we have in the house — I used to be able to always get internet access in the kitchen, but now it was a little hit and miss, a little disappointing, but I’d rarely require that kind of range.